aabg21/angular-training-slides/_includes/setup.md

   - `Pipe`: Helps to show information
   - `Service`: Logical behaviors

-- *Everything is in plain JavaScript, and everything is a class in Angular*
+- *Everything is in plain JavaScript*
+- *Everything is a class in Angular*

 ---